TheRobBrennan/build-an-ai-agent-hack-night-20250521/workflows/band-tour/venue-data-enrichment/README.md

 1. Receive webhook request with venue details
 2. Check if venue exists in Neo4j database
 3. If venue exists, gather data from:
+   - Wikipedia API for general venue and location information
-   - Yelp API for business details
+   - OpenStreetMap Nominatim API for geocoding and location details
-   - Weather API for forecast information
+   - OpenStreetMap Nominatim API for area details
-   - Google Places API for nearby parking
+   - OpenStreetMap Nominatim API for nearby parking
-   - Google Places API for nearby restaurants
+   - OpenStreetMap Nominatim API for nearby hotels
-   - Google Places API for nearby hotels
+   - OpenStreetMap Nominatim API for nearby restaurants
 4. Process and format all collected data
 5. Update the venue record in Neo4j
 6. Return success response with enriched data